hzeller/hot-snipper/README.md

 machine that can cut two bands in parallel.

-If the `stack` parameter in the [SCAD file](./band-cutter-machine.scad#L7) is changed, a machine up to 5 bands in parallel can can fit on a Prusa MK3.
+If the `stack` parameter in the [SCAD file](./band-cutter-machine.scad#L7) is changed, a machine that can cut up to 5 bands in parallel can can fit on a Prusa MK3 bed.
 Change the value, type `make`, go in the fab/ directory.
 Open `band-cutter-machine.3mf` with prusa-slicer and reload with `F5`.